hasura/graphql-engine/docs/graphql/manual/queries/pagination.rst

 Keyset cursor based pagination
 ------------------------------

 Cursors are used to traverse across rows of a dataset.
-They work by returning a pointer to a specific row in the dataset.
+They work by returning a pointer to a specific row which can then be used to fetch the next batch of data.

 Keyset cursors are a column (or set of columns) of the data that are used as the cursor.
 The column(s) used as the cursor must be unique and sequential.
-This ensures that duplicate records are not fetched again and data is read after a specific row rather than relying on the position of the row in the result set as done by offset.
+This ensures that data is read after a specific row rather than relying on the position of the row in the dataset as done by ``offset`` and duplicate records are not fetched again.

-Commonly used keyset cursor columns are ``id`` (auto-incrementing integer/big integer) or ``created_at`` timestamp as they should be unique and sequential.

 **For example**, consider the following query to fetch a list of authors with a ``where`` clause used in place of ``offset``: